taythebot/fastify-template/README.md

 ## Table of Content
 I got a bit carried away with my explanations below.
-You don't have to read them to use this template, but it'll help in understanding why I design it this way.
+You don't have to read them to use this template, but it'll help in understanding why I designed it this way.

 * Errors
 * Sequelize